 - How do we plan to use innovation to address our evolving market?

-The agile methodology is a better alternative to the waterfall approach for faster, more successful product innovation and development because it enables teams to develop small, fully-tested, functional pieces of the product on a regular basis, speeding up the process and reducing the production cycle from months and years to as little as a few weeks.
-This kind of steady, incremental progress is simply not possible using the waterfall process, where teams work on a little bit of everything at once, and where everything remains incomplete until the project is fully finished, making it virtually impossible to determine if the final product will actually deliver business value.
+The agile methodology is a better alternative to the waterfall approach for faster, more successful product innovation and development.
+Agile enables teams to develop small, fully-tested, functional pieces of the product regularly.
+This accelerates the process and reduces the production cycle from months and years to as little as a few weeks.
+This kind of steady, incremental progress is simply not possible using the waterfall process.
+When using the waterfall process, teams work on a little bit of everything at once, and everything remains incomplete until the project is fully finished.
+This approach makes it virtually impossible to determine if the final product will actually deliver business value.

 What makes the agile methodology so powerful is its total focus on delivering business value at every step of the development process.
 Risk is significantly reduced because business value is baked into every iteration.
-Regular development reviews confirm that value or provide input that enables the next iteration to be re-focused, bringing it back on track to meet expectations.
+Regular development reviews confirm that value or provide input that enables the next iteration to be re-focused.
+This continuous feedback brings development back on track to meet expectations.

 When both innovation and business goals are fully integrated, broadly promoted, and effectively communicated, a culture is created that fosters alignment of the two and provides a roadmap for new product development.
-The process of innovating through the lens of business goals reveals the problems customers are experiencing, and the path of least resistance to solving those problems.
+The process of innovating through the lens of business goals exposes the problems customers are experiencing.
+It also reveals the path of least resistance to solving those problems.
 The result?
 The ability to rapidly and reliably innovate new products with demonstrable value for the marketplace.